Engee documentation

 Dependencies

-To use this port, set Friction model to `Temperature-dependent efficiency'.
+To use this port, set the parameter Friction model meaning Temperature-dependent efficiency.

 Program usage name